Aluminium futures up on spot demand | Business

-Aluminium prices edged up 0.46 per cent to Rs 163.95 per kg in the futures trade on Wednesday, as speculators built up fresh positions amid a positive trend in the spot market
+Aluminium prices edged up 0.21 per cent to Rs 165.60 per kg in futures trade on Thursday as speculators built up fresh positions amid a positive trend in spot market

-On the Multi Commodity Exchange, aluminium contracts for the December delivery gained 75 paise, or 0.46 per cent, to Rs 163.95 per kg in a business turnover of 829 lots
+On the Multi Commodity Exchange, aluminium contracts for December delivery gained 35 paise, or 0.21 per cent, to Rs 165.60 per kg in a business turnover of 925 lots

 Analysts said fresh positions created by traders on demand from consumer industries supported aluminium prices.